 Serving Suggestions

-In Turkey, liver kebabs are traditionally served with soft lavash bread and a sumac onion salad.
+In Turkey, you cannot think of liver kebabs without lavash and onions.
+They are almost always served with soft lavash bread and a sumac onion salad, which is a simpler version of our sumac onion recipe.

 To eat it the traditional way, the meat is slid off the skewers using a piece of lavash bread, then placed onto another piece of lavash.
-Extra cumin and pul biber are sprinkled on top, followed by some sumac onions and fresh parsley leaves.
+Extra cumin and pul biber are sprinkled on top, followed by some onion salad and fresh parsley leaves.
 Finally, it is rolled up and enjoyed as a dürüm (wrap).

-You will often see plenty of fresh parsley, sliced tomatoes and green peppers on the side too.
-If you are eating at a kebab restaurant, a bowl of çoban salad and ezme are also popular sides.
+We love serving it with plenty of fresh parsley, sliced tomatoes, and green peppers on the side.
+If you order ciğer şiş at a kebab restaurant in Turkey, you will probably also get a bowl of çoban salad, and a small plate of ezme on the table.

 And to drink, ayran is the classic choice.
-It is refreshing and goes perfectly with the rich flavor of the liver.
+It is cold, refreshing, and goes perfectly with ciğer şiş.

 Lamb Liver or Beef Liver?